mhartington/formatter.nvim/README.md

 - `tempfile_dir`:  directory for temp file when not using stdin (optional)
 - `tempfile_prefix`:  prefix for temp file when not using stdin (optional)
 - `tempfile_postfix`:  postfix for temp file when not using stdin (optional)

+If the table is `nil`, or has no `exe` defined, the formatter will be skipped.

 ### cwd